asbjornenge/politicus/README.md

 ## Variables

-The different variable in the initial kernel / constitution.
+The different variables in the initial kernel / constitution.

 ```
 * BitCost                                   - $ 1